 Hince recalled to Mojo the video was "filmed at Wessex Studios while they were making the A Day at the Races album."
 He added: "Aesthetically, you had to have all four around the microphone, but John (Deacon) didn't sing on the records.
 By his own admission he didn't have the voice.
 He did sing on-stage but the crew always knew to keep the fader very low."

-In October 2009 a remake by the cast of the Fox TV musical comedy Glee returned this song to the Top 40 of the Billboard Hot 100.
+In October 2009 a remake by the cast of the Fox TV musical comedy Glee returned this song to #28 on the Billboard Hot 100 and #26 on the UK singles chart.
 Their version was featured in the episode "The Rhodes Not Taken."

 Frank Turner covered this for the B-side to his vinyl release of "I Still Believe

 The Voice contestant Jordan Smith's rendition took the song back into the upper reaches of the Hot 100.
 The week after his performance of the song on the December 7, 2015 episode of the singing competition, Smith's version debuted at #21 on the chart.